CurbSoftwareInc/NVMe-Wipe-and-Sanitize/README.md

 ## 8. Future Plans (To-Do)

 * Add an option for a less-intensive 3-pass wipe to reduce wear on the drive.
+Using many passes on NVMe like for HDD recommendation will eventually degrade the NVMe SSD.
-* Compile resources and links for professional data recovery services.
+* Compile resources and links for professional data recovery methods.
 * Add guides and resources for wiping older SATA HDDs and SSDs.
 * Explore other Linux data destruction tools like `shred` and the `secure-delete` package.
-* Investigate creating a "chaff" application to fill a drive with meaningless random data before wiping.
+* Investigate creating a "chaff" application to fill a drive with meaningless random data before wiping.(Bleachbit has this feature - including Hillary's emails)
+* Secure Delete package for linux, works (links to literature suggesting up to 38 passes required but dnd standard is 3 passes for sufficiency)
+* Secure delete package for HDD takes a LONG time to complete.

 ---